AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Source List | Effect of Ambient Pressure on Gas Solubility.md

 ∆P = ⍴g∆h\
 In conjunction with the nucleation sites present in the fluidized bed, this will encourage bubbles to form, and to leave the influent water.

-## Source 2: Henry’s Law and Gas Solubility Explained
+## Source 2: Henry’s Law and Gas Solubility Explained [reconsider this source]
 #### Citation
 URL: https://www.youtube.com/watch?v=9JtTpPEesOk
 #### Summary of Information